Persevering

 Why persevere?

-Failures might be discouraging, but are completely normal:
+Failures might be discouraging, but they are completely normal:

 • Since failures are so frequent, a large portion of our identity comes from how we respond to them.